tdunn891/spacex-dashboard/README.md

 - Feature 2: Interactive stacked bar chart displaying all launches to date year on year, grouped by rocket name
 - Feature 3: Interactive stacked bar chart displaying all launches to date broken down by launch pad site, grouped by rocket name
 - Feature 4: Interactive row chart displaying all launches broken down by launch outcome ie. Success or Failure
 - Feature 5: Paginated data table showing the dataset after any filters are applied (via Features 1,2,3,4).
 Some additional detail is provided, including an image of the mission patch, which on click, shows a higher resolution version of the image in a modal popup.
-For each launch, links the YouTube video, Wikipedia article and News Article are also populated.
+A Youtube link for each launch is also populated.
 Clicking on the mission name displays launch detail text.
 Clicking on Rocket Name shows an image from the launch in a modal
 - Feature 6: Next launch section showing key details, launchpad Google map with marker, and countdown until the next scheduled SpaceX launch.
 All data in this section is dynamically populated from the 'Upcoming Launch' SpaceX API endpoint
 - Feature 7: An 'Add Launch to Calendar' button is featured below the launch countdown, so that the user won't miss the next launch, and can be reminded to watch SpaceX's live stream.
-On clicking of this button, the user can select which calendar account the event is to be added to (Apple, Google, Outook, Yahoo).
+On clicking of this button, the user can select which calendar account the event is to be added to (Apple, Google, Outlook, Yahoo).
 The calendar event fields (ie. Title, Location, Time, Details) are dynamically populated from the 'Upcoming Launch' SpaceX API endpoint.
-- Feature 8: Interactive row chart showing count of payloads SpaceX has deployed into each orbit type (eg Geostationary Transfer Orbit (GTO), Low Earth Ortit (LEO))
+- Feature 8: Interactive row chart showing count of payloads SpaceX has deployed into each orbit type (eg Geostationary Transfer Orbit (GTO), Low Earth Orbit (LEO))
 - Feature 9: Interactive row chart showing count of payloads manufactured by each manufacturer (eg SpaceX, Boeing, Airbus)
 - Feature 10: Interactive row chart showing count of payloads by payload type (eg Satellite or SpaceX vehicle)
 - Feature 11: Data table showing details of Elon Musk's Tesla Roadster that was launched into orbit in 2018.
 Details include the vehicle's current speed, days in orbit and current distance from Earth.
 This data is dynamically updated every 10 minutes via the SpaceX API Roadster endpoint

 ### Features Left to Implement

 Potential Feature 1 - A section called Landing Explorer which uses the Landings API endpoint (https://api.spacexdata.com/v3/landpads).
-This would be a stacked barchart showing the success/failure of landing attempts for each landing pad
+This would be a stacked bar chart showing the success/failure of landing attempts for each landing pad

 Potential Feature 2 - A link in data table to show a gallery of pictures from each launch (source image links available in the Launches API)